tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/09-Headers.md

 **<span class="smallcaps">MUST</span>**

-It is important to consider caching when designing APIs, to ensure that the APIs you build can perform at scale.
-The Cache-Control header is only concerned with caching that occurs externally to the API layer.
+<ApiStandard id="HNZAS_MUST_USE_CACHE_CONTROL" type="MUST" toolTip="The Cache-Control header MUST be used to ensure APIs can perform at scale.">To ensure that the APIs you build can perform at scale, the Cache-Control header **MUST** be used.</ApiStandard>

+The Cache-Control header is
+only concerned with caching that occurs externally to the API layer.
 Common examples may be client-side caching or caching within a Content Delivery Network (CDN).
 This header should not be concerned with caching